 This Appendix is circulated to shareholders of the Company together with the Company's annual report.
-Its purpose is to provide shareholders of the Company with the relevant information relating to, and to seek shareholders' approval to renew the shareholders' mandate for Interested Person Transactions (as defined hereinafter) to be tabled at the Annual General Meeting to be held at 8 Tuas South Street 13, Singapore 637083 on 17 June 2020 at 2.00 p.m. or at any adjournment thereof.
-The Notice of Annual General Meeting and a Proxy Form are enclosed with the Annual Report.
+Its purpose is to provide shareholders of the Company with the relevant information relating to, and to seek shareholders' approval to renew the shareholders' mandate for Interested Person Transactions (as defined hereinafter) to be tabled at the Annual General Meeting to be held by electronic means on 28 April 2021 at 2.00 p.m. or at any adjournment thereof.
+The notice of annual general meeting and a proxy form are enclosed with the annual report.